Volkswagen Type 2: Variants

 Apart from these factory variants, there were a multitude of third-party conversions available, some of which were offered through Volkswagen dealers.
 They included, but were not limited to, refrigerated vans, hearses, ambulances, police vans, fire engines and ladder trucks, and camping van conversions by companies other than Westfalia.
 There were even 30 Klv 20 rail-going draisines built for Deutsche Bundesbahn in 1955.

-In South Africa, it is known as a well-loved variation of the ice cream van (first, second and third generations).
+In South Africa, it is known as a variation of the ice cream van (first, second, and third generations).